coveo/cli/README.md

 ## About

 Coveo CLI is a command line interface to interact with the Coveo platform.

-Currently, the CLI allows you to quickly create a [Coveo Headless](https://docs.coveo.com/headless)-powered search page for your Coveo organization, relying on [Angular](https://angular.io), [React](https://reactjs.org/) or [Vue.js](https://vuejs.org/).
+It allows you to quickly create a [Coveo Headless](https://docs.coveo.com/headless)-powered search page for your Coveo organization, relying on [Angular](https://angular.io), [React](https://reactjs.org/) or [Vue.js](https://vuejs.org/).

 ## Usage